SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 So far, you have a github repository to share your project, you've added a `README`, `LICENCE` and metadata to it.
-Now, to make things even better, why not think about inviting others to work on your project by making contributions!
+Now, to make things even better, why not think about inviting others to make contributions to your project!

 We can start discussing some of the aspects that you as a developer of your software should have in mind to make contributions as clear and transparent as possible.